-The concept of timed-release encryption is for scenarios that someone wants to securely send a message to another one in the future.
-In detail, the owner encrypts his/her message for the purpose that intended users can decrypt it after a designated time.
-From the security aspect, TRE satisfies that: 1) Except the intended users, no one is able to get any information of the message; 2) Even the intended user cannot get the plaintext of the message before the designated releasing time.
+that: 1) Except the intended users, no one is able to get any information of the message; 2) Even the intended user cannot get the plaintext of the message before the designated releasing time.
 In order to support an accurate timed-release mechanism, a trusted time agent is required to manage the clock of the system.
 At each time point T, the agent releases a time token TK_T , which is an important notion in TRE.

-When encrypting the message, the ciphertext is generated with the public key of the intended user and the designated releasing time T. The ciphertext holds the feature that only with the corresponding user's secret key and time token TK_T , can a user correctly get the plaintext of the message; otherwise, if without either of the two components, the user cannot successfully conduct the decryption.
+When encrypting the message, the ciphertext is generated with the public key of the intended user and the designated releasing time T. The ciphertext holds the feature that only with the corresponding user's secret key and time token TK_T , can a user correctly get the plaintext of the message; otherwise, without either of the two components, the user cannot successfully conduct the decryption.

-The literatures, such as [12, 13], have introduced algorithms to realize a practical TRE.
+The literatures, such as [16], [17], have introduced algorithms to realize a practical TRE.
 Please refer to them for more details.

-V. MAIN CONSTRUCTION OF OUR SCHEME
+5 MAIN CONSTRUCTION OF OUR SCHEME

-We firstly give an overview of our proposed TAFC, mainly discussing how to achieve timed-release function in this paper.
+We first give an overview of our proposed TAFC, mainly discussing how to achieve timed-release function in this paper.
 Then, we introduce the concepts of access policy, time trapdoor and token.
 Lastly, we describe our proposed TAFC in details.

-Table I describes the basic notations in this paper.
+Table 1 describes the basic notations in this paper.